vmalguy/nessus2jira/README.md

 ### Usage

 this script will report in  jira tickets the result of a nessus scan

 exemple : nessus scan "scan_WEBSITE" will report in jira "WEBSITE" project, one ticket per hosts

+### configuration

+You need to setup a scan in nessus matching one of you jira project You need provide valid credential (or API key) to acces both Nessus and Jira API